Vyral/john-quinn/_posts/2021-05-10-is-it-time-to-downsize.md

 ---
 layout: post
-title: 3 Signs It’s Time to Downsize
+title: Is It Time to Downsize?
 date: 2021-05-10 20:27:00
 tags:
   - Home Seller Tips